jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 __Protected Object Get__
 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.002.png)

-In other words: __Protected__ will be accomplished by providing ‘public’ access through a triangle reference, but ‘private’ access through a circle reference.
+In other words: __Protected__ might be accomplished by providing ‘public’ access through a triangle reference, but ‘private’ access through a circle reference.
 In the picture below the triangle offers access to the member, but the circle does not.

 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.003.png)